 Why does this matter?
 Software and code are everywhere.
 FLOSS code is exploding with millions of components and packages.
-The data about this code is out there somewhere but getting it is often too difficult.
-This is a problem of data normalization, aggregation and exchange.
+The data about this code is out there somewhere but getting it is harder than needed.
+This a problem of data normalization, aggregation and exchange.